 Where to go swimming in Reykjavík?

 Reykjavík's largest swimming pool is also the most popular one; both among locals and visitors.
-Laugardalslaug features two 50-meters pools, 7 hot tubs ranging in heat, a steam bath, a cold tub, a large water slide, and more.
-It's a short distance from the city's centre.
+Laugardalslaug features two 50-meter pools, 7 hot tubs ranging in heat, a steam bath, a cold tub, a giant water slide, and more.
+It's a short distance from the city centre.

 Right in the centre is Sundhöllin, Reykjavík's oldest pool (but most recently renovated).
 It's a popular destination with great facilities.

 Then there are many other great pools of the grid.
 Take Lágafellslaug in Mountain Borough for an example: it features 3 water slides that the kids love, a great kids pool as well and cosy hut tubs. Álftaneslaug on the Presidential Peninsula is another perfect destination for families.
 There you'll find an excellent kids pool, a giant water slide, and even a "tidal pool" which replicates a wavy beach.